 Nicklaus worked closely with Thompson to route 18 of the best possible holes through the forest.
 “What really sets Shoal Creek apart from others is its uniqueness,” says Jim Simmons, who has been the superintendent since the course opened.
 “Not only is every hole set off by itself, each one plays different.
 And that came as much from Nicklaus as from Mr. Thompson, who was very hands-on during the entire process.”

-Thompson, who recently passed away at the age of 87, wanted to ensure the course would be fun for him and his fellow members while also providing a championship-caliber test.
+Thompson, who passed away in 2010 at the age of 87, wanted to ensure the course would be fun for him and his fellow members while also providing a championship-caliber test.
 Nicklaus delivered on both criteria.
 In addition to entertaining members and guests for more than 30 years, the 7,154-yard layout has hosted two PGA Championships (1984, 1990), the 1986 U.S. Amateur and the 2008 U.S. Junior Amateur.
 In 2011 Shoal Creek will host yet another major, the Regions Tradition on the Champions Tour.

 While the course is the focus of these championships’ competitors, the hub of the club’s everyday life is the main clubhouse, a replica of the Governor’s Palace in Williamsburg, Virginia, down to the coat of arms above the front door.
 It is flanked by a town hall, golf shop and four guest cottages, all arranged around a common lawn.

 Built in the Williamsburg style, the club’s four guest cottages—named Nicklaus, Pate, Thompson and Alabama—range from two to eight bedrooms.
 There are also four suites above the shop, giving the club 26 rooms and 37 beds.